DHTMLX/docs-scheduler/docs/guides/integration_with_angular.md

 ### Step 3.
 Adding Event Calendar into the app

-Now it's time to add the component into our app.
+Now it's time to add the component into your app.
 Open ***src/app/app.component.ts*** and use *EventCalendarComponent* instead of the default content by inserting the code below:

 ~~~jsx title="app.component.ts"
 import { Component } from "@angular/core";